-For those who look for more than an emotional fix in their interaction with the world, One Home Planet provides the opportunity to cultivate their innate ability to think.
+Dedicated to critical mind building, One Home Planet belongs to the legacy of these great leaders.
+For those who look for more than an emotional fix in their interaction with the world, it provides the opportunity to cultivate their innate ability to think.
 Each article strives to be a template of this arduous and uncertain but highly rewarding process.
-You are simply invited, consequently, to discover how good you genuinely are in taking part in the debate.
+You are simply invited to discover how good you genuinely are in taking part in the debate.

 Sure enough, this is not activism in the common sense of organizing or demonstrating.
 But being able to say what it actually is that you say and why you say it is a crucial part of your activism, and certainly the first thing you need as a concerned citizen.
 OHP, in that sense, might very well be an activist website of choice for you.

-This business model has obviously signed the death of investigative journalism.
-The only space for freedom and integrity in respect to professional press standards, consequently, is now the internet.
+As a consequence and thanks to the internet, the only space for freedom and integrity according to professional journalistic standards is now online.
 In some ways, we are back to the situation of the eighteenth and nineteenth centuries, before the advent of mass advertising and the prepotency of behemoth “news” conglomerates.
-It is up to the content providers to prove themselves by the quality of their work if they want to earn your support and thrive publicly.
-In other words, if you want an independent press you have to pay for it.
+In and of itself, this is rather a good thing.
+Like in the old days, it is up to content providers to prove themselves by the quality of their work if they want to earn our support and thrive publicly.

 Many online alternative channels, whether in print, audio, or video, do a great and useful job.
 If you think that One Home Planet is part of this landscape, then it makes sense to help the website exist.
 You can do it here.